dusty-nv/jetson-containers/docs/setup.md

 * JetPack 5.1+  (>= L4T R35.2.1)

 > <sup>Building on/for x86 platforms isn't supported at this time (one can typically install/run packages the upstream way there)</sup><br>
-> <sup>The below steps are optional for pulling/running existing container images from registry, but recommended for building containers locally.
+> <sup>The below steps are optional for pulling/running existing container images from registry, but recommended for building containers locally.</sup>

 ## Clone the Repo